 Canberra ACT 2601

-If you require assistance with your request, please contact our FOI Officer by email at FOI@agedcarequality.gov.au or 1800 500 294 (free call).
+If you need any help with your FOI request, please contact our FOI officer by emailing FOI@agedcarequality.gov.au or calling 1800 500 294 (free call).

 Fees and charges